dsdeiz/headless-drupal/OUTLINE.md

 ### Permission Configurations

-To allow GET Operations for entities in order to retrieve data, you will need to set the necessary permissions:
+To allow GET operations for entities in order to retrieve data, you will need to set the necessary permissions:

 * Access GET on Content Resource
 * View published content